hashes4merkle/raspiblitz/README.md

 ##### BACKUP-LND: Backup your LND data (Rescue-File)

-This stops your RaspiBlitz and creates an LND-Rescue ZIP file that you can download via SCP to your laptop.
+This stops your RaspiBlitz and creates an LND-Rescue ZIP file that you can download via SFTP to your laptop.
 This can be used to move your LND id, wallet & channels to another RaspiBlitz.

 *NOTICE: If you start your RaspiBlitz after this backup again the backup is outdated and using it can risk losing your channel funds.*